AkashBorgalli/Machine-Learning-Assignment/ML-Assignment-8.md

 Ans.
 It helps you to build good model, it makes more simpler and interpretable where you drop non-correlated data w.r.t target attribute.
 F-test is used to compare means of different groups specifically when there are more than 2 groups.
 The larger the f-score then that feature has highest contribution to target label.

-**2. Can we use PCA for feature selection?
+**2. Can we use PCA for feature extraction?
 If yes, then why?**

 Ans.
 PCA is used for reducing the dimensionality of the dataset(reducing features from the dataset).It doesnot do feature selection.ForExample, If i have 25 features i can convert those 25 features to 5 features to solve underfitting problem.
 It basically creates a new vector space with the reduced feature number.
+You can say, It is a Feature Extraction technique.

 **3. What’s the difference between forwarding Feature Selection and Backward Feature Selection?**